gorbunkov/test-repo/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Jmix version**
+Jmix framework version where the bug appears.

 **Describe the bug**
 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior.
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.

 **Sample**
-An attached project ZIP archive or a link to a GitHub repository with a [minimal, reproducible sample](https://stackoverflow.com/help/minimal-reproducible-example).
+Attach zip archive with the project or provider a link to a GitHub repository with a [minimal, reproducible sample](https://stackoverflow.com/help/minimal-reproducible-example).

 Reports that include a sample will take priority over reports that do not.